thinkcompany/think_dev-standards/development-standards/css.md

 http://necolas.github.io/normalize.css/

-Use other open source libraries at the client's request, or after discussion with the Think Brownstone UI Development team.
+Use other open source libraries at the client's request, or after discussion with the Think Company UI Development team.

 ## Format & Style